nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_birth_notification.md

 The `PDS Birth Notification` event message is only ever sent once by the Spine and will be a `new` event.
 There is no concept of `update` or `delete` for the event message.

-The birth notification event will be triggered by a birth being registerd on the Spine.
+The birth notification event will be triggered by a birth being registered on the Spine.

 ## Resource population requirements and guidance ##